Search the Community: Showing results for tags 'battle network'.

 Found 2 results

-4813 downloadsThis is a Python 2 script with a bunch of text files used for randomizing Mega Man Battle Network 3.
+8106 downloadsThis is a Python 2 script with a bunch of text files used for randomizing Mega Man Battle Network 3.
 I've taken some liberties to make it more interesting to use.
 Credit goes to Mountebank/Samfin, Dabomstew, Prof.9, Rockman.EXE, and potentially other people I don't know about/forgot for the original MMBN3 Randomizer I found on Github.
 Features Supports both Version White and Version Blue!
 Thanks, Hart-Hunt!
 The original randomizer featured randomizing of Numberman Code Prizes that give Battle Chips, Battle Chip Folders, Green Mystery Data, and Virus Formations.
 Those are still here!
 Lots of text files.
 They hold a bunch of data that you can mess around with to some extent.
 Just be sure to back things up in case something goes wrong.
 Various modifiers are asked of you right off the bat when opening the script.
 These include Battle Chip Damage and Enemy HP Multipliers and Variance Values, as well as a Custom Run seed and a "Chip Code Roulette" Mode!
 If a Run Seed is not supplied, it will generate one based on the current time.
 More details can be found in the included NOTES.txt.
 Known Issues/Caveats The rom must be a clean US copy of Mega Man Battle Network 3.
 Messing with the text files in ways you probably shouldn't mess with can lead to errors, crashing, corrupt ROMs, etc. I take no responsibility for any of this.
 Make sure you read the NOTES.txt!
 ROM Checksums These checksums are from a clean, self-dumped MMBN3 White rom.
 If you're going to use this randomizer, you'll need a rom that has these checksums.
 CRC32: 0BE4410A MD5: 68817204A691449E655CBA739DBB0165 These checksums are from a clean MMBN3 Blue rom.
 If you're going to the use this randomizer, you'll need a rom that has these checksums.
 CRC32: C0C780F9 MD5: 6FE31DF0144759B34AD666BADAACC442 Open Mode Patches These patches can be used if you want to experience the game in a different way.
 Make sure to patch the rom with the correct patch BEFORE randomizing it!
 The features of these patches are listed below.
-A built-in Full Library code that loads on a New Game!
-(This took a while to figure out.)
-Every area of the game should be open to the player right off the bat, but might not be immediately apparent as to how they're available.
-Be sure to look out for oddities!
-(This thing's a bit buggy) You start the game with every email, access to the NaviCust and StyleChange menus, as well as some NCP programs and Key Items for access to various areas.
-You have 6 out of the 7 Savefile Stars unlocked right off the bat!
-No need to fight Serenade, the Omega Navis, or do the Time Trials unless you want to, but the final boss is Alpha Omega because of this.
-Good luck!
-The opening cutscene had to be completely replaced to make most of this possible.
+A built-in Full Library code!
+This took a while to figure out.
+Every area of the game should be open to the player right off the bat.
+You start the game with every email, access to the NaviCust and StyleChange menus, as well as some NCP programs and Key Items for access to various areas.
+Style Changes happen more frequently.
+You have 4 out of the 7 Savefile Stars unlocked right off the bat!
+No need to fight Serenade, the Omega Navis, or do the Time Trials unless you want to.
+Code for most of this new version of the Open Mode patch provided by NMarkro, a member of TeamBN.
+Thanks again!
+The Open Mode patches, either in combination with the Randomizer or not, can be used for various types of play.
+Here are a few ideas: Bingo Races Alpha or Serenade Races Time Trial Races or Practice

 MMBN3 White Randomizer I found the original MMBN3 White Randomizer a while ago and decided to tweak it to make things more interesting.
 Here's the list of changes: Removed the VarSwrd damage penalty (Was 60, now it's back to its default of 160).
 Added the ability to change all Battle Chip and Program Advance damage values directly with text files.
 Added the ability to change Virus and Navi HP directly with text files, though I don't have their names listed anywhere, so good luck with that.
 Added Game Modifiers to play around with Chip Damage/Enemy HP Multipler and Variance values Chip Roulette Modes Added the ability to type in a Seed for the randomizer.
 It also saves whatever seed you use to a new file for sharing purposes.
 If you don't supply a seed, it generates one.
 These are all explained in the included NOTES.txt.
 Credit goes to Samfin, Prof.9, and Rockman.exe for the original program, and myself for the tweaks.
 NOTE: This requires Python 2.7 in order to use it without issues.
 I tried porting it over to 3.3, it was a headache to figure out so I just reverted those changes.
 Also, I'm no super-genius of a programmer, so don't expect any updates to this from me.
 As much as I would've like to modify other aspects, I'm just not smart enough to.
 If you're wondering how I figured out all of this, I used a Hex Editor and notes I found on a major Mega Man Battle Network site, as well as some Python help resources.
 Known Issues: Jelly Viruses, specifically their wave attack, will crash some emulators while creating sprites in other emulators.
 I'm not sure if this is an emulator-specific issue or something to do with the ramdomizer.
 It also will only crash/create sprites when hitting Rocks or Mega Man, not Rooks.
 Prisms might also be unaffected, though unsure.
 Testing the randomized roms on console with a low-grade flash cart produces the sprites, but doesn't crash the game, so I'm thinking this might just be something the randomizer does that emulators pick up poorly.
 I'm also unsure if they're due to my changes or not.
 Snipe'd the problem and fixed it.
 None that I've noticed, but feel free to post any!